mo65535/install-on-CN/README.md

 which python
 ```

-prints `/export/home/<YOUR_USERNAME>/linux/bin/python`, that's great.
+prints `/export/home/<YOUR_USERNAME>/linux/bin/python`, then the
-If it prints `/usr/bin/python`, then one of the steps above may not have
+configuration has been performed properly.
+If it prints
+`/usr/bin/python`, then one of the steps above may not have been
-been carried out correctly.
+carried out correctly.

 ### Python usage

-There is now have a user level installation of Python.
-Feel free to fire
+There is now a user level installation of Python.
+Feel free to launch
-it up and test it by playing around in the interactive shell.
-The
+it and test it by playing around in the interactive shell.
+The prompt
-prompt will change to `>>> `, and calling the exit function,
+will change to `>>> `, and calling the exit function, `>>> exit()`,
-`>>> exit()`, will close the interactive shell.
+will close the interactive shell.

-To get out of the older Python 2.4 shell, the sys module will need to
-be imported for the use of its exit() function.
-Here is a one line
-command to quit: `>>> import sys; sys.exit()`.

 Now, set an environment variable so Python package managers install
 to the correct location.